xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 within the MASL Domain with the form `<port>~><operation>()`.
 Within the MASL Domain, utility services are invoked with `<service domain>::<service>()`.

-Inside a MASL Project the service domain access is the same as a MASL Domain and public domain services follow the same `<domain>::<service>()` form.
+Inside a MASL Project the service domain access follows the `<domain>::<service>()` form.
 The MASL Project uses the `.int` files under the project's `models/` folder to validate the calls.

-3.4  Usage
-Models will refer to external types and services.
-MASL users tend to invoke public services from other domains directly when it is used as a library (e.g. the service domains like Logging and Filesystem).
+The MASL inside the Project may also refer to public domain services in wired domains that are in the same workspace using the same `<domain>::service()` form.
+Note that validation is performed against the `<domain>.int` and not the project's ports and messages.

-3.5  Terminology clarification
+3.4  Terminology clarification
 The word "project" is overloaded in MASL-xtUML modeling.
 Throughout this document references to "project", "eclipse project", or "xtUML project" all refer to a directory on disk that contains a `.project` XML file that allows for the display and management